Visit this section regularly to see the new frequently asked questions posted. Our questions are split into groups to make them easier to view.

 Can I link my application to another applicant?

 Yes.
-You can link your FP application to that of another applicant to ensure you are both allocated to the same UoA, providing you both score highly enough to be allocated to the primary list.
+You can link your FP application to that of another applicant to request you are both allocated to the same Foundation School.
 You can only link to one other applicant.
+Refer to the linking guidance for details of the application and allocation process for linked applicants.
+Also refer to information about how linking works with the Preferece Informed Allocation process.

 I have a UK medical degree from a school outside of the UK, will my medical school nominate me?